-- 2 enables serial logging for EXITBS:START onwards. - 3 enables serial logging when debug protocol is missing. - 4 enables serial logging unconditionally. - timestamps=VALUE enables timestamp logging. - 0 disables timestamp logging. - 1 enables timestamp logging (default). - log=VALUE deprecated starting from 10.15. - $\ 1 AppleLoggingConOutOrErrSet/AppleLoggingConOutOrErrPrint\ (classical\ ConOut/StdErr)$ - 2 AppleLoggingStdErrSet/AppleLoggingStdErrPrint (StdErr or serial?) - 4 AppleLoggingFileSet/AppleLoggingFilePrint (BOOTER.LOG/BOOTER.OLD file on EFI partition) - debug=VALUE deprecated starting from 10.15. - 1 enables print something to BOOTER.LOG (stripped code implies there may be a crash) - 2 enables perf logging to /efi/debug-log in the device three - \ast 4 enables timestamp printing for styled printf calls - level=VALUE deprecated starting from 10.15.
+4 - enables serial logging unconditionally.

+- timestamps=VALUE enables timestamp logging. - 0 disables timestamp logging. - 1 enables timestamp logging (default). - log=VALUE deprecated starting from 10.15. - 1 AppleLoggingConOutOrErrSet/AppleLoggingConOutOrErrPrint (classical ConOut/StdErr) - 2 AppleLoggingStdErrSet/AppleLoggingStdErrPrint (StdErr or serial?) - 4 AppleLoggingFileSet/AppleLoggingFilePrint (BOOTER.LOG/BOOTER.OLD file on EFI partition) - debug=VALUE deprecated starting from 10.15. - 1 enables print something to BOOTER.LOG (stripped code implies there may be a crash) - 2 enables perf logging to /efi/debug-log in the device three - 4 enables timestamp printing for styled printf calls - level=VALUE deprecated starting from 10.15.
 Verbosity level of DEBUG output.
 Everything but 0x80000000 is stripped from the binary, and this is the default value.

-Note: Enable the AppleDebug option to display verbose output from boot.efi on modern macOS versions.
-This will save the log to the general OpenCore log file.
-For versions before 10.15.4, set bootercfg to log=1.
+Note: To see verbose output from boot.efi on modern macOS versions enable AppleDebug option.
+This will save the log to general OpenCore log.
+For versions before 10.15.4 set bootercfg to log=1.
 This will print verbose output onscreen.

 - 7C436110-AB2A-4BBB-A880-FE41995C9F82:bootercfg-once - Booter arguments override removed after first launch.
 Otherwise equivalent to bootercfg. - 7C436110-AB2A-4BBB-A880-FE41995C9F82:efiboot-perf-record - Enable performance log saving in boot.efi.
-Performance log is saved to physical memory and is pointed to by the efiboot-perf-record-data and efiboot-perf-record-size variables.
-Starting from 10.15.4, it can also be saved to the OpenCore log by setting the AppleDebug option. - $\bullet \ \ \texttt{7C436110-AB2A-4BBB-A880-FE41995C9F82:fmm-computer-name}$ - Current saved host name.
+Performance log is saved to physical memory and is pointed by efiboot-perf-record-data and efiboot-perf-record-size variables.
+Starting from 10.15.4 it can also be saved to OpenCore log by AppleDebug option. - 7C436110-AB2A-4BBB-A880-FE41995C9F82:fmm-computer-name - Current saved host name.
 ASCII string. - 7C436110-AB2A-4BBB-A880-FE41995C9F82:nvda_drv - NVIDIA Web Driver control variable.
 Takes ASCII digit 1 or 0 to enable or disable installed driver. - 7C436110-AB2A-4BBB-A880-FE41995C9F82:run-efi-updater - Override EFI firmware updating support in macOS (MultiUpdater, ThorUtil, and so on).
 Setting this to No or alternative boolean-castable value will prevent any firmware updates in macOS starting with 10.10 at least. - 7C436110-AB2A-4BBB-A880-FE41995C9F82:StartupMute - Mute startup chime sound in firmware audio support.
 8-bit integer.
 The value of 0x00 means unmuted.
 Missing variable or any other value means muted. - 7C436110-AB2A-4BBB-A880-FE41995C9F82:SystemAudioVolume - System audio volume level for firmware audio support.
 8-bit integer.
 The bit of 0x80 means muted.
 Lower bits are used to encode volume range specific to installed audio codec.
 The value is capped by MaximumBootBeepVolume AppleHDA layout value to avoid too loud audio playback in the firmware.